 - Examples of previous committees — Chilibrew committee of Czars, National Homebrew Conference committee, Guild Holiday Party committee, nonprofit implementation committee.

 Meeting date(s) and time(s) are subject to change with a minimum of 48 hours’ notice to all members in good standing, and may be changed permanently by vote.
-All meetings will be governed in accordance with Robert’s Rules of Order (a copy of which shall be present at each meeting), and will be overseen by the Monthly Meeting Czar.
+All meetings will be governed in accordance with Robert’s Rules of Order (a copy of which shall be present at each meeting), and will be overseen by the Meeting Czar.

 All attendees are required to sign in at each meeting, identify themselves as either a member or non-member, and whether or not their dues are currently paid to the best of their knowledge.
 Non-members who have attended three (3) meetings without having paid dues will be contacted by the Treasurer to do so.